grexor/apa/README.md

 #### Running the example

-To run the provided example, run `~/apa/docker/example.sh` inside the Docker container.
+To run the provided example, start `~/apa/docker/example.sh` inside the Docker container.
 This will download the chr22 of the hg38 genome assembly, download and map the 6 example experiments (3 HEK293 and 3 TDP-43 KD) to the hg38 genome (only chromosome 22).
 It will build a polyA database from the aligned reads, estimate read counts at the identified polyA sites and also provide gene expression.

 ## Installation and tryout as standalone

 The best way to install `apa`, `pybio` and other dependencies on your own server is simply to follow the [Dockerfile](Dockerfile).
-In case of problems, please don't hesitate and open an Issue on this repository page.
+In case of problems, open an Issue on this repository page.

 ### Dependencies